- 1. Do market research and compile a solid business plan

 - 9. Set up pickup and delivery options

-- 10. Put together a comprehensive marketing strategy
+- 10. Put together a comprehensive QSR marketing strategy

 What Is a Quick Service Restaurant?